 6.7.
-Cadet Performance Report.
-Cadets will receive up to two performance reports during the school year.
-Those cadets not actively participating as Reserve Cadets will receive one, and Reserve Cadets will receive two, one each semester.
-Raters need to complete writing their performance reports by the second week in the third and sixth marking periods.
-This will give enough time for the endorsers to complete their portions and finalize the report before the end of the semester.
-Raters will also complete the Cadet Performance Feedback Form (NJ-782 Form 36-211), on their ratees by the end of the second week in the second and fifth marking periods.
-This will allow cadets to adjust as necessary to improve their performance report results.
-Cadet leadership should understand that the formal feedback form doesn't not replace regular verbal feedback throughout the school year.
+Cadet Performance Feedback.
+Cadets will receive one performance feedback during the school year.
+Raters will complete the Cadet Performance Feedback Form (NJ-782 Form 36-211), on their ratees by the end of the second week in the second and fifth marking periods.
+This will allow cadets to adjust as necessary to improve their performance.
+Cadet leadership should understand that the formal feedback form doesn't replace regular verbal feedback throughout the school year.